(Redirected from Philadelphia A's)

 Philadelphia Athletics I

-The first Philadelphia Athletics team was originally known as the Athletic Base Ball Club and was formed in 1860.
+The first Philadelphia Athletics team was originally known as the Athletic Base Ball Club and was formed on April 7, 1860 and joined the National Association of Base Ball Players on December 12th.
 Its name was later changed to Athletic of Philadelphia.
-The Athletics were originally members of the National Association of Base Ball Players, as well as founding members of the National Association from 1871 to 1875.
-However, thgey were expelled from the National League after its inaugural season, 1876, for failing to complete the season by refusing to go on their final road trip.
-The Athletics continued on though, playing as an independent squad and then in the minor league Eastern Championship Association in 1881 before joining a new major league set up as a rival to the National League.
+The Athletics were original members of the National Association of Base Ball Players, as well as founding members of the National Association from 1871 to 1875, then moved on to the new National League.
+However, they were expelled from the National League after its inaugural season, 1876, for failing to complete the season by refusing to go on their final road trip.

 Philadelphia Athletics II

-The second Philadelphia Athletics team was a founding franchise of the American Association.
+The second Philadelphia Athletics team was a short-lived independent squad that folded in the summer of 1880.
+The club was re-organized that September by local businessman Bill Sharsig.
+The team joined the Eastern Championship Association in April of 1881.
+This was the first time since 1876 that a team from Philadelphia managed to join a baseball league.
+The team finished the season in 2nd place with a 42-50 record.
+Following the season, manager Horace Phillips jumped ship and became one of the partners with the Philadelphia Phillies, a rival team.
+The Athletics went on to become a founding franchise of the American Association.
+In the Athletics' second season in the American Association, the team won the pennant with 66-32 record.
 The team was expelled following the 1890 season.
 A new Athletics franchise was formed to play in the circuit in 1891, its last season before a merger with the National League.
-The Athletics were not one of the teams admitted to the NL, however, and shortly after the merger, the owners of the Philadelphia Quakers purchased the team and merged the two teams together.
+The Athletics were not one of the teams admitted to the NL, however, and shortly after the merger, the owners of the Philadelphia Phillies purchased the team and merged the two teams together.
 A minor league team known as the Philadelphia Athletics then played in the Atlantic League between 1896 and 1900.

 Philadelphia Athletics III